irmen/Pyro4/docs/source/api/config.rst

 ========================================

 Pyro's configuration is available in the ``Pyro4.config`` object.
-Detailed information about the API of this object is available in the :doc:`config` chapter.
+Detailed information about the API of this object is available in the :doc:`/config` chapter.

 .. note:: creation of the ``Pyro4.config`` object